 California has more damage-causing earthquakes than any other state.
-The costliest earthquake in California history was the Northridge earthquake in 1994, which resulted in roughly $20 billion dollars in damage.
-Over the last 100 years, eight out of the 10 most expensive earthquakes occurred in the Golden State.
+The costliest earthquake in California history was the Northridge earthquake in 1994, which resulted in roughly $20 billion in damage.

-Earthquakes cannot be prevented and strike unexpectedly.
-Even the most structurally sound homes can suffer extensive damage following an earthquake.
+Earthquakes cannot be prevented and can strike unexpectedly.
+Even the most structurally sound homes can suffer extensive damage from earthquakes.
 That is why California homeowners should consider purchasing earthquake insurance to protect their property.

 Why California homeowners need earthquake insurance